PdS2425-C2/G44/README.md

         -   401 Unauthorized - No active session found
         -   500 Internal Server Error - An unexpected error occurred on the server

+## Users

+-   **GET** `/api/users`

+    -   Description: Get all users filtered by username containing the query string
+    -   Query parameters:

+        -   query: string, filter users by username containing the query string
+        -   limit (optional): integer, number of users to return

+    -   Response:

+        ```json
+        [
+            {
+                "id": "string",
+                "name": "string",
+                "username": "string"
+            },
+            ...
+        ]
+        ```

+    -   Errors:
+        -   401 Unauthorized - No active session found
+        -   500 Internal Server Error - An unexpected error occurred on the server

 ## Groups

 -   **GET** `/api/groups`

     -   Description: Get all groups that a user belongs to sorted by creation date, can filter with limit and offset

     -   Request parameters:
         -   limit (optional): integer, number of groups to return